alumae/kiirkirjutaja/README.md

     docker exec -it kiirkirjutaja python main.py --word-output-file out.txt https://icecast.err.ee/vikerraadio.mp3

-  or pipe it directly to an external program that reads the (unbuffered) word-by-word output from stdin:
+But of course this file will be on the Docker container filesystem.

+If you want to pipe the word-by-word output to another program, you can just capture the stdout from the decoding process, as all the warning and informatuon messages are written to stderr.
+For example:

-    docker exec -it kiirkirjutaja python main.py --word-output-file >(some-external-program) https://icecast.err.ee/vikerraadio.mp3
+      docker exec -it kiirkirjutaja python main.py https://icecast.err.ee/vikerraadio.mp3 | some_external_program

 Kiirkirjutaja uses `ffmpeg` to decode the given file/stream and convert it to mono, 16-bit, 16 kHz audio stream.